krisingva/using_forms_in_sinatra_app/forms_in_sinatra.md

 </form>
 ```

-it will render a text box where the user can input information that upon pressing `Enter` will result in submitting the form data.
-This will be accomplished by sending a POST request which will lead to the following route being invoked from within the application code:
+it will render a text box where the user can input information that will result in submitting the form data upon pressing `Enter`.
+This will be accomplished by sending a POST request, which will lead to the following route being invoked from within the application code:

 ```ruby
 post "/new" do
 # ...
 end
 ```
-Within this route we can access the submitted form data using `params[:title]`.
+Within this route, we can access the submitted form data using `params[:title]`.

 **How does this work?**

 - The `name` attribute of the `<input>` tag defines how the application will identify the input data.
 - The submitted data will be captured in a `params` hash accessible inside our Sinatra route.
-- The value of the `<input>` element's `name` attribute (`"title"` in the above example) becomes a key in the `params` hash and the input data becomes the value for that key.
+- The value of the `<input>` element's `name` attribute (`"title"` in the above example) becomes a key in the `params` hash, and the input data becomes the value for that key.

 ### Sending a form using a GET request